List of Massachusetts Institute of Technology fraternities and sororities: History

-Demographic change
+Demographic changes

-From the 1860s through WWII, MIT students were almost entirely male, thus the formation of women's fraternities (~sororities) came about rather late, in comparison.
+From the 1860s through World War II, MIT students were almost entirely male, thus, the formation of women's fraternities or sororities came much later.
 By the 2000s, the Institute's undergraduate gender ratio reached near parity.
-En route to this more balanced, modern phase, a period of demographic and political change in the 1960s and 1970s, following larger national trends, resulted in the conversion of several all-male, nationally affiliated living groups into local co-ed groups, and led to the expansion of all-female and co-ed housing options.
-Most of the resultant fraternities, sororities and independent living groups are coordinated through the Office of Fraternities, Sororities and Independent Living Groups (FSILGs), though some independent "MIT-area" chapters do arise from time to time, along with those that serve students from multiple schools in Boston and the surrounding cities.
+En route to this more balanced, modern phase, a period of demographic and political change in the 1960s and 1970s, following larger national trends, resulted in the conversion of several all-male, nationally affiliated living groups into local co-ed groups and led to the expansion of all-female and co-ed housing options.
+Most of the resultant fraternities, sororities, and independent living groups are coordinated through the Office of Fraternities, Sororities, and Independent Living Groups (FSILGs), though some independent "MIT-area" chapters do arise from time to time, along with those that serve students from multiple schools in Boston and the surrounding cities.

 Recruitment traditions

-Traditionally, rush at MIT occurred during Residence/Orientation (R/O) Week, which was the final week of each summer before the start of the fall semester.
+Traditionally, fraternity and sorority recruitment or rush at MIT occurred during Residence/Orientation (R/O) Week, which was the final week of each summer before the start of the fall semester.
 All incoming freshmen and transfer students would arrive on campus a week before Registration Day, the official start of the fall semester.
 During R/O Week, the incoming class would participate in orientation activities, take the so-called writing test to attempt to test out of the MIT Writing Requirement, and participate in residence selection.
 All students were free to participate in the fraternity, sorority, and independent living group rush.
 Those students who did not end up in an off-campus living group would also participate in the dorm selection process (see Housing at the Massachusetts Institute of Technology).